Sergio Lobera on his lacklustre record against Bengaluru FC: The past is in the past, will not affect the future | Goal.com

 Meanwhile, midfielder Rowllin Borges feels that the squad has adapted to Lobera's philosophy quite well and is ready to perform according to the demands of the situation.

-"It was not very difficult (adapting) with players like [Ahmed] Jahouh and [Hug Boumous.
+"It was not very difficult (adapting) with players like [Ahmed] Jahouh and [Hugo] Boumous.
 They are quality players also for the style of play the coach wants to play.

 "Every match is important for us and we are going for three points.
 There is pressure for me to perform in every match and I will try to help the team in every possible way I can.
 The formation and the role has been the same.
 It's just the demand of the game.
 If the game demands me to attack or defend, I do that.
 It depends on the game," the Goan stated.